 UNDERSTANDING PSYCHIATRIC TERMS

-Obsessive compulsive disorder: Recurrent obsessions (persistent ideas, thoughts, impulses) or compulsions (repetitive behaviours such as excessive hand-washing) that consume more than one hour a day or cause significant distress or impairment.
+Recurrent obsessions (persistent ideas, thoughts, impulses) or compulsions (repetitive behaviors such as excessive hand-washing) that consume more than one hour a day or cause significant distress or impairment.